univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 |UCSUCS| can be operated together with an existing Active Directory domain (AD
 domain) in two different ways.
-Both modes can be set up using the :program:`Active Directory Connection` application from the Univention App Center (see :ref:`computers-softwaremanagement-installsoftware`).
+Both modes can be set up using the :program:`Active Directory Connection` application from the Univention App Center (see :ref:`computers-softwaremanagement-install-software`).
 This is available on a |UCSPRIMARYDN| and |UCSBACKUPDN|.

 The two modes are: